podondra/gym-rl/post/reinforcement-learning.md

 reward.
 If action affect the next state as well as the reward then it is a full reinforcement learning problem.

+## Approximate Solution Methods

+In this post only tabular methods are discussed.
+Methods were the value function can be represented as matrices.
+But there is large area of approximate solution methods that scale up to large or continuous state spaces.
+These methods mainly include value-function approximation and policy gradient methods.

+Furthermore there is so called deep reinforcement learning which is branch of field using non-linear function approximators.
+Usually updating parameters with stochastic gradient descent.

+Material to get into these areas are in the references.

 ## References